Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems: BB-DQN: Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems

-Next, we examine the algorithm’s convergence without convex assumption; to proceed, we first state the requisite assumptions. \begin{assumption} The gradient \( \nabla F_i \) is Lipschitz continuous with constant \( L_i > 0 \) on an open set \( C \) containing \( \mathcal{L} \), i.e.,
+Next, we examine the algorithm’s convergence without convex assumption; to proceed, we first state the requisite assumptions. \begin{assum} The gradient \( \nabla f_i \) is Lipschitz continuous with constant \( L_i > 0 \) on an open set \( C \) containing \(\mathcal{L}_{f(x_0)}\), i.e.,